aklump/drupal_field_tag/documentation/source/_overview.md

 This provides the UI and storage mechanism for field content tagging.
 It creates a new entity type _field_tag_.
 It's up to you to implement use cases for the data.
 See _field_tag.api.php_ for example code.

+**Do not rely on the id of a Field tag entity beyond the scope of a single request.
+The ids should be considered ephemeral.**

 ## Tagging During Migration

 Here's an example of how you might tag an image field during a migration, this assumes field_images is already set up with field tagging.